Community and Connection Programs

 Ametrica

-Ametrica promotes dialogue, intercultural sensitivity, and friendship between domestic and international first-year, transfer, and exchange students.
+Ametrica promotes dialogue, intercultural understanding, and friendship between domestic and international first-year, transfer, and exchange students.
 Ametricans (both international and domestic) participate in Pre-Orientation for International Students, which takes place before New Student Orientation, and attend weekly group meetings and occasional off-campus activities.
-Required weekly meetings are centered around small group conversations on a range of topics; examples include family, peace, current events, law and order, economics, health, race, and love.
+Required weekly meetings are centered around small group conversations on a range of topics; examples include family, peace, current events, law and order, economics, health, and love.
 Participants are assigned a peer mentor as an additional link to the Macalester and International Student Programs communities.
 Ametrica ends in early November.

 More about Ametrica